Oakland Historic District (Oakland, Maryland)

 Oakland Historic District is a national historic district in Oakland, Garrett County, Maryland.
 It is an L-shaped area in the central and older section of Oakland containing 206 buildings.
 They reflect the evolution of this rural county seat from the mid-19th to mid-20th centuries.
-It includes the Garrett County Courthouse, but the majority of the buildings are residential of frame construction and positioned with deep setbacks from the street, surrounded by large lawns.
-Several churches and schools and a library are scattered in the district.
+It includes the Garrett County Courthouse, but the majority of the buildings are residential, of frame construction and positioned with deep setbacks from the street, surrounded by large lawns.
+Several churches, schools, and a library are scattered in the district.

 It was added to the National Register of Historic Places in 1984.